Ciliwung: In the area surrounding Batavia

-Outside Batavia, within the ommelanden (area surrounding Batavia), canals were constructed by channeling the waters of the rivers surrounding Batavia (e.g. Ciliwung, River Ancol, River Angke, River Krukut, and River Grogol).
-The creation of canals are mainly to improve transportation of goods to the walled city of Batavia and to expand agricultural land by draining the water of the marshes surrounding Batavia to be converted into arable land.
+Outside Batavia, within the ommelanden (the area surrounding Batavia), canals were constructed by channeling the waters of the rivers surrounding Batavia (e.g. the Ciliwung, River Ancol, River Angke, River Krukut, and River Grogol).
+The creation of canals is mainly to improve the transportation of goods to the walled city of Batavia and to expand agricultural land by draining the water of the marshes surrounding Batavia to be converted into arable land.

 In 1648, the Ciliwung was connected with the Krukut via Molenvliet.
-There was an attempt to close the Ciliwung river course north of Noordwijk.
+There was an attempt to close the Ciliwung River course north of Noordwijk.
 The part of the river was dammed so that the river was forced to flow westward via Molenvliet.
 Despite the attempt, seasonal flooding occurred where the Ciliwung forced its water to flow back to its old tributary, which was still happening around 1725.

-In 1681, the Ciliwung flow was diverted toward the east along the Postweg (now Jalan Pos) to reach a new canal known as Gunung Sahari Canal.
-Gunung Sahari Canal divert the flow of Ciliwung to reach the Java Sea to the north, near the mouth of River Ancol (now the canal near Dunia Fantasi).
+In 1681, the Ciliwung flow was diverted toward the east along the Postweg (now Jalan Pos) to reach a new canal known as the Gunung Sahari Canal.
+Gunung Sahari Canal diverted the flow of the Ciliwung to reach the Java Sea to the north, near the mouth of River Ancol (now the canal near Dunia Fantasi).
 In the Gunung Sahari Canal, the Ciliwung merged again with its old course at the Krekot Sentiong area.
-The construction of Gunung Sahari canal caused frequent flooding in the area along the Noordwijk (now Jalan Ir.
+The construction of the Gunung Sahari Canal caused frequent flooding in the area along the Noordwijk (now Jalan Ir.
 H. Juanda).
 Because of this, a lock was constructed at the west side of the Noordwijk (named schutsluis Noordwijk, later becoming the Willemsluis) to protect Noordwijk from flooding, The lock gives name to the streets surrounding the area Jalan Pintu Air ("water lock street").

-The part of Ciliwung that flows straight from Harmoni to the north used to be a private river with toll payments for those who wanted to pass through it.
+The part of the Ciliwung that flows straight from Harmoni to the north used to be a private river with toll payments for those who wanted to pass through it.
 This river was named Molenvliet and it was built by the Dutch by Kapitein der Chinezen (head of the Chinese in Betawi), Phoa Beng Gan known as Beng Gan.
-In 1648, Beng Gan received permission from the Company to build this river and collected toll payments from sampans that passed through.
-In 1654, it was taken over by the Company for 1.000 real.
+In 1648, Beng Gan received permission from the company to build this river and collected toll payments from sampans that passed through.
+In 1654, it was taken over by the company for 1.000 real.